Al-rimi/auth-ui/README.md

 # auth-UI

-**auth-UI** is a modern and customizable authentication user interface designed for web applications.
+Authentication user interface designed for web applications.
 It is implemented using **vanilla JavaScript** and **vanilla CSS**, making it lightweight and easy to integrate into any framework.
 This UI is fully responsive and includes features like multi-language support, input validation, and engaging animations.

 👉 **[Live Login Page](https://demo.syalux.com/auth-ui/login.html)**